 Crohn’s disease is a chronic health issue that causes inflammation and irritation in the lining of the digestive tract.

-If you have Crohn’s disease, it’s possible that you’ll go through periods of remission where the disease is inactive with little or no symptoms.
+If you have Crohn’s disease, you may go through periods of remission in which the disease is inactive with little or no symptoms.
 It’s also possible to experience flare-ups, in which symptoms are very active and sometimes severe.

-Here’s how to know whether your Crohn’s flare-up or complication is severe enough to necessitate a trip to your doctor or the ER.
+Here’s how to know whether your Crohn’s flare-up or complication is severe enough to require a trip to a doctor or the emergency room.

-Crohn’s flare-ups can be triggered by different things, such as certain foods or stress, for different people.
-Over time, it’s possible that your triggers and the symptoms of your flares may change.
+Crohn’s disease flare-ups can be triggered by many factors, such as specific foods or stress, for different people.
+Over time, your triggers and the symptoms of your flares may change.

 If you suddenly experience one or more of these symptoms, you may be having a Crohn’s flare-up: